 Field tokens are part of the CLI contract.
 Returned JSON still uses the payload schema’s field names, so the selected token may not be byte-for-byte identical to the JSON key.
 For example, window-counts selects the workspace payload’s counts field.

-Window fields: id, pid, workspace, display, app, title, frame, mode, layout-reason, manual-override, is-focused, is-visible, is-scratchpad, hidden-reason
+Window fields: id, pid, workspace, display, app, title, frame, mode, layout-reason, manual-override, is-focused, is-visible, is-app-hidden, is-scratchpad, hidden-reason

 Workspace fields: id, raw-name, display-name, number, layout, display, is-focused, is-visible, is-current, window-counts, focused-window-id